Live auction begins on:

 Roger Moore

 Poor Roger, 1756.
-The American country almanack, for the year of Christian account 1756.
-Calculated according to art, and fitted to the province of Pennsylvania, but may without sensible error serve all the provinces adjacent.
-Philadelphia: B. Franklin and D. Hall, [1755]; [Bound after:] Benjamin Franklin.
-Being an Almanack and Ephemeris of the Motions of the Sun and Moon ...
-For the Year 1756.
-Philadelphia: B. Franklin and D. Hall, [1755]
+The American Country Clmanack, for the Year of Christian Account 1756.
+Calculated according to art, and fitted to the province of Pennsylvania, but may without sensible error serve all the Provinces Adjacent.
+Philadelphia: Printed and Sold by B. Franklin, and D. Hall, at the New-Printing-Office near the Market, [1755] [Bound after:] (Benjamin Franklin).
+Poor Richard Bmproved: being an Almanack and Ephemeris ... for the Year of our Lord 1756 ...
+Fitted to the Latitude of forty degrees, and a Meridian of near five hours west from London; but may, without sensible error, serve all the Northern Colonies.
+Philadelphia: Printed and Sold by B. Franklin and D. Hall, [1755]

 One of only two recorded copies, and the only complete copy known.